 Charleen Crespo Lacomba (B.Arch) received her Bachelor of Architectural Studies from the Polytechnic University of Puerto Rico.
-Prior to joining V Architecture, She has worked with local and international architectural firms such as an award-winning Toronto-based firm, and contributed to the production of designs and drawings for various high-end, low-rise residential projects located in Puerto Rico.
-She is a well-rounded designer, leader and team player with an eye for detail.
-Her work experience encompasses hospitality, commercial, residential, historic preservation projects, and LEED certifications.
+Before joining V Architecture, she worked with local and international architectural firms, such as an award-winning Toronto-based firm.
+She contributed to producing designs and drawings for various high-end, low-rise residential projects in Puerto Rico.
+She is a well-rounded designer, leader, and team player with an eye for detail.
+Her work experience encompasses hospitality, commercial, residential, and historic preservation projects and LEED certifications.

-As a student, she alongside her teammates joined the Historic American Building Survey (HABS) Peterson Prize 2014 & 2016 Measured drawing student Competition winning first prize for the Casa Cautiño (2014) and the second prize for the Casa Roig (2016).
+As a student, she, alongside her teammates, joined the Historic American Building Survey (HABS) Peterson Prize 2014 & 2016 Measured drawing student Competition, winning first prize for the Casa Cautiño (2014) and second place prize for the Casa Roig (2016).
 Thanks to her prior experience with HABS, she interned at the National Park Service: Alaska Regional Office in Historic Structure and Cultural Landscape Program.
-Charleen worked interpreting digital point cloud data acquired by a trimble TX8 scanner to prepare several HABS drawing sets.
+Charleen worked interpreting digital point cloud data acquired by a Trimble TX8 scanner to prepare several HABS drawing sets.